JonathanPierce/Algae/README.md

 python algae.py [mode] [jobs] [options]
 ```

+If you see errors regarding libclang, head over to preprocessors/tokenizer/tokenizer.py and change the hardcoded path to point to the folder containing 'libclang.so'.

 ### Mode
 - “all” - default if none specified - Runs the preprocessors, processor, and postprocessors in order.
 - “preprocess|process|postprocess” - Runs only the specified lifecycle event.
 Using these automatically applies the ‘-force’ option.